daannoordenbos/daannoordenbos.github.io/_posts/2023-01-21-gamma-sampling.md

 ---
-title: "Approximating the best move probabilities"
+title: "Sampling from a Gamma distribution"
 mathjax: true
 layout: post
 ---